VéloSoleX

 VéloSoleX is a moped, or motorised bicycle, usually just referred to as 'Solex', which was originally produced by the French manufacturer Solex, based in Courbevoie near Paris, France.
-The company manufactured centrifugal radiators, carburetors, and micrometers, before branching into assist motors and bicycles.
-The moped originally created during World War II and mass-produced between 1946 and 1988 came in various iterations, whilst keeping the same concept of a motor with roller resting on the front wheel of a bicycle.
+The company manufactured centrifugal fans for car radiators, carburetors, and micrometers before branching into assist motors and bicycles.
+The moped, originally created during World War II and mass-produced between 1946 and 1988, came in various iterations, while keeping the same concept of a motor with a roller resting on the front wheel of a bicycle.

-Referred to the company's advertisement as the 'bicycle which drives itself' (« la bicyclette qui roule toute seule »), it became extremely popular with school children, students or plant workers because it was light and extremely economical.
+Referred to, in the company's advertisement, as the 'bicycle which drives itself' (« la bicyclette qui roule toute seule »), it became extremely popular with school children, students, or plant workers because it was light and extremely economical.

 Ownership

-Owned successively by Dassault, Renault, Motobécane/MBK, VéloSoleX sold more than 7 million units worldwide before ceasing production in France in 1988.
-Production of the VéloSoleX restarted in both China and Hungary after 1988, but production ceased in Hungary in 2002.
+Owned successively by Dassault, Renault, Motobécane/MBK, and VéloSoleX, it sold more than 7 million units worldwide before ceasing production in France in 1988.
+Production of the VéloSoleX restarted in both China and Hungary after 1988, but ceased in Hungary in 2002.
 VéloSoleX is now manufactured in France.